The "sugar" coarse-grained DNA model: Model description

-In the sugar CG DNA model (see fig.\ref{valence-bonds-angles}), every one of the two DNA strands is modeled by a zigzag of alternating grains P and C3': ...-P-C3'-P-C3'-...
-These grains are connected by "valence" bonds.
-A grain C1' is linked to each C3' grain by another "valence" bond.
+In the sugar CG DNA model (see fig.~\ref{valence-bonds-angles}), every one of the two DNA strands is modeled by a zigzag of alternating beads P and C3': ...-P-C3'-P-C3'-...
+These beads are connected by CG bonds.
+A bead C1' is linked to each C3' bead by another CG bond.
 This "comb" is a skeleton of the strand.
-The grain C1' and the grains on the base B1, B2, B3 are connected by very rigid "valence" bonds C1'-B1, C1'-B3, B1-B2, B2-B3, B2-B3.
-We keep grains C1', B1, B2 and B3 in one plane by means of rigid "torsion" angle C1'-B1-B3-B2.
-The three rigidly bound grains (B1, B2, B3) almost freely rotate around glycosidic bond C1'-N(1,9) (position of the atom N(1,9) is calculated on each step from coordinates of the grains B1, B2, B3).
+The bead C1' and the beads on the base B1, B2, B3 are connected by very rigid CG bonds C1'-B1, C1'-B3, B1-B2, B2-B3, B2-B3.
+We keep beads C1', B1, B2 and B3 in one plane by means of rigid CG dihedral angle C1'-B1-B3-B2.
+The three rigidly bound beads (B1, B2, B3) almost freely rotate around glycosidic bond C1'-N(1,9) (position of the atom N(1,9) is calculated on each step from coordinates of the beads B1, B2, B3).

-To maintain the shape of the helix ...-P-C3'-P-C3'-..., we introduce, besides the "valence" bonds, the "valence" angle C3'-P-C3' and two "torsion" angles C3'-P(2)-C3'-P(3) and P(1)-C3'-P(2)-C3'.
-The position of the glycosidic bond C1'-N(1,9) relative to the "skeleton" helix is supported by two "valence" angles P(1)-C1'-N(1,9) and C3'-C1'-N(1,9).
-Another "torsion" angle C1'-C3'-P(2)-C3' provides base pair opening.
+To maintain the shape of the helix ...-P-C3'-P-C3'-..., we introduce, besides the CG bonds, the CG angle C3'-P-C3' and two CG dihedral angles C3'-P(2)-C3'-P(3) and P(1)-C3'-P(2)-C3'.
+The position of the glycosidic bond C1'-N(1,9) relative to the "skeleton" helix is supported by two CG angles P(1)-C1'-N(1,9) and C3'-C1'-N(1,9).
+Another CG dihedral angle C1'-C3'-P(2)-C3' provides base pair opening.

 Ribose flexibility is modeled by deformation of the pyramid \{P(1)P(2)C1'C3'\}.
-The possibility of the sugar repuckering is provided by a double-well potential for the "valence" bond C1'-P(2).
+The possibility of the conformational changes in sugar rings is provided by a double-well potential for the CG bond C1'-P(2).
 The length of the edge P(1)-P(2) correlates with length of the "double-well" bond.
-The grains P(1) and C1' are connected by a soft "valence" bond.
+The beads P(1) and C1' are connected by a soft CG bond.

 The model system consists of a DNA double helix and explicit sodium and chlorine ions.
 The potential energy of the system includes ten contributions:

 The corresponding potential functions and the used parameters are collected in table~\ref{constants-and-formulas}.